OpenHFT/Chronicle-Queue/README.md

 ![](http://openhft.net/wp-content/uploads/2014/07/Chronicle-diagram_005.jpg)

-In first glance it can be seen as **yet another queue implementation** but it has major design choices that should be emphasized.
+At first glance Chronicle Queue can be seen as **yet another queue implementation** but it has major design choices that should be emphasised.

-Using non-heap storage options(RandomAccessFile) Chronicle provides a processing environment where applications does not suffer from GarbageCollection.
-While implementing high performance and memory-intensive applications ( you heard the fancy term "bigdata"?) in Java; one of the biggest problem is GarbageCollection.
-GarbageCollection (GC) may slow down your critical operations non-deterministically at any time..
-In order to avoid non-determinism and escape from GC delays off-heap memory solutions are addressed.
+Using non-heap storage options(RandomAccessFile) Chronicle provides a processing environment where applications do not suffer from GarbageCollection.
+While implementing high performance and memory-intensive applications ( you heard the fancy term "bigdata"?) in Java; one of the biggest problems is GarbageCollection.
+GarbageCollection (GC) may slow down your critical operations non-deterministically at any time.
+In order to avoid non-determinism and escape from GC delays off-heap memory solutions are ideal.
 The main idea is to manage your memory manually so does not suffer from GC.
 Chronicle behaves like a management interface over off-heap memory so you can build your own solutions over it.

-Chronicle uses RandomAccessFiles while managing memory and this choice brings lots of possibility.
+Chronicle uses RandomAccessFiles while managing memory and this choice brings lots of possibilities.
 Random access files permit non-sequential, or random, access to a file's contents.
 To access a file randomly, you open the file, seek a particular location, and read from or write to that file.
 RandomAccessFiles can be seen as "large" C-type byte arrays that you can access any random index "directly" using pointers.
 File portions can be used as ByteBuffers if the portion is mapped into memory.

 This memory mapped file is also used for exceptionally fast interprocess communication (IPC) without affecting your system performance.
 There is no Garbage Collection (GC) as everything is done off heap.

 ![](http://openhft.net/wp-content/uploads/2014/07/Screen-Shot-2014-09-30-at-11.24.53.png)